SGRDN-Data learned sparsification of graph reaction-diffusion networks: Methodology Outline for Sparse Graph Construction with Trajectory-Based Pattern Preservation and Eigenmode Approximations

 In the presence of a connected input graph, we impose a minimum connectivity constraint to minimize the number of disconnected components, which, in turn, affects the error function (see Section \ref{errorfunctionestimate}).
-The intuition is taken from work in \cite{KUMAR2021100948} which states that when the sum of two lowest degrees of the graph component can influence the second smallest eigenvalue of the Laplacian matrix.
+The intuition is taken from work in \cite{KUMAR2021100948}, which states that when the sum of the two lowest degrees of the graph component can influence the second smallest eigenvalue of the Laplacian matrix.
 We control the sum of degrees of the graph by ensuring that the unsigned incidence matrix times the weight vector is greater than a required connectivity level, say $\tau \mathbf{1}_{n\times 1}$ with $\tau$ being a user-defined parameter.
-We demonstrate this using an example, see Figure \ref{example_connect}.
+We control the sum of degrees of the graph by ensuring that the product of the unsigned incidence matrix and the weight vector exceeds a required connectivity level, $\tau \mathbf{1}_{n\times 1}$, where $\tau$ is a user-defined parameter.
+This idea is illustrated in Figure~\ref{example_connect} for an unweighted graph with four nodes.
+Here, $Q$ denotes the unsigned incidence matrix, the weight vector is $w = \mathrm{diag}(\mathbf{1}_{5\times 1})\gamma$, with $\gamma$ being the edge multipliers (shown in red), and the degree vector is computed as $d = Q\gamma$.